fluidex/fluidex.github.io/content/posts/on-plonk/index.en.md

 + Accumulation layer: _for Recursive Proof Composition_
 + IOP layer: _PlonK core is here_
-+ Polynomial commitment layer: checking a batch of
++ Polynomial commitment layer: _for efficiently verifying polynomials_

-Readers can gain a basic idea on the relationships between each layers from https://electriccoin.co/blog/explaining-halo-2/ (although it's about Halo 2, it's still helpful for understanding the relationships), so we would like to skip redundant explanations here.
+Readers can gain a basic idea on the relationships between each layer from https://electriccoin.co/blog/explaining-halo-2/ (although it's about Halo 2, it's still helpful for understanding the relationships), so we would like to skip redundant explanations here.

 ## The origin of PlonK